 Gather your references

 Typically, programs will require letters of reference from academic and nonacademic individuals.
 You probably already know several people who can give you a great reference.
-They could be professors, supervisors or academic advisers.
+They could be professors, supervisors or academic advisors.

 Make sure that the person: